 Please, before you race out and look for a rex cat, remember you should always test your allergies by visiting home or catteries that only own rex cats, and test continuously over several weeks or months.
 As you don’t want the poor little kitten to be re-homed if you find out you are allergic to him or her.
 Don’t let your new cat become another statistic at a shelter.

 If a woman hasn’t had prior exposure to Toxoplasmosis and becomes infected during pregnancy, it can harm her unborn baby.
 Cats are the natural host for Toxoplasmosis, however, Toxoplasmosis can also be acquired from eating undercooked meat, improperly washed vegetables or gardening.
 I was tested for Toxoplasmosis throughout my recent pregnancy and remained negative even though I was living with 9 cats, one of whom had tested positive for Toxoplasmosis.

 Pregnant women should take precautions such as avoiding cleaning the litter tray, ensuring their meat is thoroughly cooked, washing vegetables properly and wearing gloves while gardening.
 There is no need to get rid of your cat just because you’re pregnant.

-This myth came about in part from the movie The Lady and the Tramp where the Siamese cat is portrayed in less than a glowing light.
-In my opinion, temperament is a result of genetics and socialisation.
-The chances are that if a cat is raised in a loving environment from kittenhood, they will grow up into well adjusted and loving pets.
-If the myth were true that Siamese cats are mean, I’m sure they wouldn’t be one of the world’s most popular breeds of cat.
+This myth came about in part from the movie The Lady and the Tramp.
+Temperament is a result of genetics and socialisation.
+The chances are that cats raised in a loving environment from kittenhood will grow into well adjusted and loving pets.
+If the myth were true that Siamese cats are mean, they wouldn’t be one of the world’s most popular breeds of cat.